plone/documentation/develop/plone/persistency/storage.rst

 ----------

 Plone's Archetypes subsystem supports storing individual Archetypes fields in SQL database.
-This is mainly `an integration feature <http://plone.293351.n2.nabble.com/Work-with-Contents-in-SQL-database-td5868800.html>`_.
+This is mainly `an integration feature.
 Read more about this in `Archetypes manual <https://docs.plone.org/4/en/old-reference-manuals/archgenxml/index.html>`_.

 Transaction sizes
 -----------------